-Unset COBCONFIG (or COBCONFIG) or set it to another configuration file that does not contain the invalid tunable for the particular session you are running in.
+• Unset COBCONFIG (or COBCONFIG\) or set it to another configuration file that does not contain the invalid tunable for the particular session you are running in.

-Licensing error due to environment settings

-The message "Micro Focus License Manager service is not running" can occur when you invoke a Net Express or Studio Enterprise Edition utility from Visual COBOL.
+Licensing error due to environment settings (applies to Windows environments only) The message "Micro Focus License Manager service is not running" can occur when you invoke a Net Express or Studio Enterprise Edition utility from Visual COBOL.
 This happens when the tool is invoked with Visual COBOL environment settings while it requires the Net Express or Studio Enterprise Edition ones.

 This happens when you edit files such as .dat that have a file association with Net Express or Studio Enterprise Edition.
-This can also happen when invoking a utility within the Net Express or Studio Enterprise Edition products as an external tool from Visual COBOL.